maul-esel/ahkbook/en/_posts/2011-11-08-Variables-functions-commands.markdown

 Literal text must be enclosed in double-quotes (AutoHotkey v2 and AutoHotkey\_H v2 also support single quotes).

 ## commands & functions
+In AutoHotkey, there are 2 ways of executing code: *commands* and *functions*.

-As you saw above, commands use the traditional mode by default, functions use expressional mode.
+As you saw above, commands (like `MsgBox`) use the traditional mode by default, functions (like `IsLabel()`) use expressional mode.
 Additionally, in function calls, parameters are enclosed in parentheses whereas they aren't in commands.
-{% highlight ahk linenos %}
-; any AutoHotkey version
+{% highlight ahk linenos %}; any AutoHotkey version user := "Tom"
-MsgBox Hi! ; command, no parentheses, no quotes IsLabel("AnyFunction") ; function, parentheses + quotes
+MsgBox Hi %user%! ; command: no parentheses, no quotes, but %-signs

+suffix := "_2"
+IsLabel("AnyLabel" suffix) ; function: parentheses + quotes, no %-signs
 {% endhighlight %}

 ### forcing expression mode